Prathik0300/Prathik0300/README.md

 - 👋 Hi, I’m @Prathik0300.
 An enthusiastic self-starter with a strong hold on communication and leadership skills.
-Having a good Technical knowledge, a stronghold on different languages/Frameworks like React.js, HTML, CSS, JavaScript, PHP, SQL, and Node.js, and possess the required skills to help the organization achieve its goal and objectives.
+Having a good Technical knowledge, a stronghold on different languages/Frameworks like React.js,Python HTML, CSS, JavaScript, PHP, SQL, and Node.js, and possess the required skills to help the organization achieve its goal and objectives.

-- 👀 I’m interested in Full stack Development and Data analysis.
+- 👀 I’m interested in Full stack Development.
 My hobby is to read articles about the blockchain world.

 - 🌱 I’m currently learning blockchain and more about DAPP to try my part to improve decentralization.